 When students successfully complete the academic requirements (DPD) and experience component (dietetic internship), they are eligible for the Registration Examination for Dietitians administered by the Commission on Dietetic Registration of the American Dietetic Association (ADA).
-Individuals who are successful on the examination become registered dietitians and are entitled to use the initials "R.D." to signify professional competence.
+Individuals who are successful on the examination become Registered Dietitians and are entitled to use the initials "R.D." to signify professional competence.
 Many states including Oklahoma also require a license to practice dietetics in the state.

 The allied health, nutrition and exercise, and community nutrition options are for students who desire to work in the field of foods and nutrition but do not plan to become a registered dietitian.
 The allied health option provides required course work for most nursing schools, physician assistant's programs, schools of physical and occupational therapy and other health professions.
-The nutrition and exercise option meets the course work requirements to become a certified Exercise Specialist through the American College of Sports Medicine (this certification requires 600 hours of practicum experience not offered in this option).
-The community nutrition option provides emphases in international nutrition and nutrition education.
+The nutrition and exercise option can be used toward the fulfilling most of the American College of Sports Medicine's requirements for becoming a Certified Clinical Exercise Specialist (this certification requires 600 hours of practicum experience not offered in this option).
+The community nutrition option provides emphasis in nutrition education.